ProGraphics/prostyle.io/pages/documentation/properties.md

 <hr class="t60 b60">

 ## Animation
-The <code>animation</code> pseudo-property defines the characteristics of an [animation](/concepts/#animation), such as how long it will take, or how many times it will repeat.
+The <code>animation</code> property defines the characteristics of an [animation](/concepts/#animation), such as how long it will take, or how many times it will repeat.

 * _alias:_ <code>anim</code>